isomerpages/sportsg-corp/_singapore-sports-institute/High Performance Sports/High Performance Planning.md

 **Multiple Achievements:**

-Consideration for High Performance Sports pathway support is based on the athlete’s profile / potential to achieve at the Major games or its equivalent.
+Consideration for High-Performance Sports pathway support is based on the athlete’s profile / potential to achieve at the Major games or its equivalent.
 Performance is assessed based on the athlete’s holistic achievement profile and not on just a single point of achievement during the assessment period.

 **Sport Excellence Scholarship (spexScholarship)**